-The UB School of Social Work believes in the power and value of community service, both for the individuals we help and the students who give up their time to make a difference.
+At the UB School of Social Work, we believe in the power and value of community service, both for the individuals we help and the students who give up their time to make a difference.

-Our students have been doing just that as part of Developing Relationships through Empowerment, Advocacy and Motivation, or DREAM, a volunteer program the school created in 2004.
+Our students do just that as part of Developing Relationships through Empowerment, Advocacy and Motivation, or DREAM, a volunteer program the school created in 2004.

-The UB DREAM Team is currently working with two Buffalo-based agencies:
+The UB DREAM Team currently works with two Buffalo-based agencies:

 Volunteers join residents of this assisted living center for a range of activities such as bingo, crafts and music, and spend time with residents individually to provide much-needed support and friendship.

 Vive is the largest refugee shelter in the United States.
-DREAM volunteers are able to interact with refugees and asylum-seekers of all ages through participation in various group activities such as crafts and yoga.
+DREAM volunteers are able to interact with refugees and asylum-seekers of all ages by participating in various group activities, such as crafts and yoga.